Luxottica owner reassures that return to helm only temporary

-MILAN (Reuters) - Luxottica (LUX.MI) Chairman Leonardo Del Vecchio, 79, sought to reassure employees in a letter this week that he would eventually take a step back after a recent management crisis put him back at the helm.
+MILAN, Oct 24 (Reuters) - Luxottica Chairman Leonardo Del Vecchio, 79, sought to reassure employees in a letter this week that he would eventually take a step back after a recent management crisis put him back at the helm.

 Rifts with Del Vecchio were behind the abrupt exit of long-time boss Andrea Guerra and his successor Enrico Cavatorta, who stepped down on Oct.
 13 after just six weeks in the job.